MarRac15/mqtt_agent/README.md

     ```

 ## Docker setup (deployment):
+Create an .env file (just as described above) and add it to the root directory.

+Similarly, create /certs folder in the root directory and place there your key.pem and cert.pem files.

 **Make sure you are in the root directory of the project (not in the src folder!)**